Do Players Perform Better in Fantasy Football in a Contract Year?

 Zach Ertz 2021 5.4 8.5 3.1 57.4%

-There’s not enough data to come up with something conclusive here, but seeing Jared Cook (until last season) and Martellus Bennett increase production on short-term deals might be significant.
-You could say the same thing for Zach Ertz last year, but a mid-season trade was likely the biggest factor in his increased production.
-It’s a small sample size for tight ends who meet the games played and FPPG minimum requirements over the past six years.
-That being said, it's a huge increase, largely aided by increased opportunities from guys like Ladarius Green and Ben Watson in 2015 and Jack Doyle the following year.
-The last two years have helped normalize it a little with more significant additions in both 2020 (Hunter Henry, George Kittle) and 2021 (Mike Gesicki, David Njoku, Evan Engram).
+It’s a small sample size for tight ends who meet the games played and FPPG minimum requirements over the past eight years.
+That being said, it's a significant increase, despite some duds last year, largely aided by increased opportunities from guys like Ladarius Green and Ben Watson in 2015 and Jack Doyle the following year.
+The last three years have helped normalize it a little with more significant additions in 2020 (Hunter Henry, George Kittle), in 2021 (Mike Gesicki, David Njoku, Evan Engram), and in 2022 (Hayden Hurst, Johnson).

 Gerald Everett, Gesicki, Njoku, and Engram were at the end of rookie deals.
 The most notable data point is probably Jonnu Smith in 2020, who jumped in production before signing a big deal in New England.
-I'm looking forward to seeing what happens with Dalton Schultz and Dawson Knox this year, adding a couple more end-of-rookie-deal guys to the list might create something conclusive.
+We'll see if Mike Gesicki can launch a big swing on a one-year prove-it deal with the Patriots this year.

 Verdict: Possible Impact?
 Contract-year tight ends could see an increase in production, but fantasy managers shouldn’t put a ton of stock into it, and opportunity still seems to be the primary factor.
-Next year, the sample size should continue to normalize with more marquee players set to hit free agency in 2023.
+Next year, the sample size should continue to normalize with more marquee players set to hit free agency in 2024.

 Bottom Line

 While I walked into this exercise wanting to disagree with Bales’ assessment from way back in 2012, I couldn’t completely disagree with him.
-Though there is some increase in production from contract year players in this sample, the variables are far too significant to say contract status is the leading factor.
+Though there is some increase in production from contract-year players in this sample, the variables are far too significant to say contract status is the leading factor.

 • Situation and opportunity still reign as the best categories to consider for improved fantasy production, particularly for running backs.